 In rare cases, a decision is made to remove a tree in Brisbane.
 These decisions are not taken lightly by the Evergreen Tree Care team.
-Being a pro tree removal company in Brisbane, it is important that all the facts are presented to the tree keeper or tree manager so that the tree is not being removed for the wrong reasons.
+Being a pro weed tree removal Brisbane, it is important that all the facts are presented to the tree keeper or tree manager so that the tree is not being removed for the wrong reasons.

 The wrong reasons for removing trees

 The wrong reasons for removing trees are to plant more grass, improve a view of the city or to stop leaf drop into a pool or gutter.
 Sadly in most cases the tree is removed as result of any of the above- mentioned excuses.
 More importantly though, it is the poor planning of humans, their lack of insight and the human nature to dominate nature which drives the end decision for the tree’s removal.